dtomschitz/ngx-drawing-grid/README.md

 # Drawing Grid
+A library for drawing and interacting with a grid using the HTML5 canvas.

 ## Installation
 `npm install ngx-drawing-grid`

 ## Usage
+Inject the `DrawingGridModule` module into your root module:
 ```typescript
 import { NgModule } from '@angular/core';
 import { DrawingGridModule } from 'ngx-drawing-grid';